cylc/cylc-doc/src/7-to-8/major-changes/continuing-c7-c8.rst

    - This could include external files installed by initial tasks at runtime
    - Note different files could be present on different job platforms
-4. Start the new Cylc 8 run at the appropriate cycle point or task(s)
+4. Start the new Cylc 8 run at the appropriate cycle point or task(s) in the graph

-   - To avoid re-running initial tasks, don't reset the :term:`initial cycle point` to the new :term:`start point <start cycle point>`
+   - Don't reset the :term:`initial cycle point` (in the ``flow.cylc`` or on the command line) to the :term:`start point <start cycle point>` of the Cylc 8 run.
+That would result in the "cold start" that this continuation procedure is designed to avoid.
+Instead use the ``--start-cycle-point`` option (or ``--start-task``) with ``cylc play``, to start at the right place within the graph.